wpilibsuite/frc-docs/source/docs/software/wpilib-tools/shuffleboard/custom-widgets/creating-custom-data-types.rst

    }

-In the class constructor is set to private to ensure that only a single instance of the data type will exist.
+The class constructor is set to private to ensure that only a single instance of the data type will exist.

-In order to define a complex data type, the class must extend the ``ComplexDataType`` class and implement the ``fromMap()`` and ``getDefaultValue()`` methods.
-We will use our MyPoint2D class as an example to what a complex data type class would look like.
+In order to define a complex data type, the class must extend the ``ComplexDataType`` class and override the ``fromMap()`` and ``getDefaultValue()`` methods.
+We will use our MyPoint2D class as an example to see what a complex data type class would look like.

 .. code-block:: java